Before travelling: prepare your luggage

 - Check the articles that you cannot bring on the airplane.

-- Ensure that nothing is protruding from your luggage to prevent it from being stuck on something and that the bag is well closed.
+- Ensure that nothing is protruding from your luggage to make sure it doesn't get stuck on anything and that the bag is well closed.

 After travelling: incidents with your luggage

 We put our utmost care and interest so that your luggage reaches you without any problem, but occasionally an incident occurs: adverse weather conditions, improper handling, technical problems in the airport systems or if the identifying label breaks causing damage to a piece of the equipment or delays in its arrival to the destination airport.
-There may be multiple causes for these delays and we try to resolve the issue as soon as possible.
+There may be multiple causes for these delays and we try to resolve issues as quickly as possible.

 Below we explain what to do if you find yourself in this situation: